Home > Presidential Faculty Fellowship

 About the Engaged Scholars Statewide Presidential Faculty Fellowship

-Rhode Island Campus Compact and its Executive Board of college and universities presidents announce a unique opportunity for faculty to integrate engaged scholarship and community-based learning into all aspects of their professional lives - teaching, research, and service.
+Rhode Island Campus Compact and its Executive Board of college and university presidents announce a unique opportunity for faculty to integrate engaged scholarship and community-based learning into all aspects of their professional lives - teaching, research, and service.
 The goals of this program are to stimulate and recognize scholarly activities on campus and in the community in the areas of community and civic engagement; create a network of engaged faculty between the member campuses of Rhode Island Campus Compact; and foster the advancement of civic and community engagement for a healthy, just, and democratic society through rigorous student learning and community-campus partnerships.

 2014 - 2015 Presidential Faculty Fellows